sjbylo/container-workshop/00-workshop-setup/README.md

 laptop, you will be able to use git inside the online lab environment.

-# What you should bring if you want to follow all of the hands-on labs.
+# What you should do before following all of the hands-on labs.

 A) Absolute minimum requirements - access OpenShift via WiFi
 - A laptop with a modern up-to-date browser